List of 21st-century films considered the worst: Foodfight! (2012)

 The animated comedy Foodfight!, directed by Lawrence Kasanoff, features a cast of celebrity voice actors, including Charlie Sheen, Wayne Brady, Hilary Duff, and Eva Longoria.
 The film revolves around brand mascots, known as "Ikes", who come to life in a supermarket after closing time, and their struggles against the forces of Brand X. Several actual corporate mascots make cameos in the movie, such as Mrs. Butterworth, Charlie the Tuna, and the California Raisins.
-Development for the movie began as early as 2000, but troubled production, including an incident where the hard drives had supposedly been stolen, and financial difficulties delayed its release several times.
+Development for the movie began as early as 2000, but troubled production, including an incident where hard drives containing the films' assets had supposedly been stolen, and financial difficulties delayed its release several times.
 The film eventually received a limited theatrical release in Europe in 2012, and it became a box-office bomb, earning just $74,000 against its reported $65 million budget.
 Foodfight! was also critically panned for its animation, humor, use of product placement as a central theme (and being aimed towards children), and content inappropriate for its target audience, such as sexual innuendo and references to Nazism.

 The New York Times condemned the film, saying: "The animation appears unfinished ...
 And the plot ... is impenetrable and even offensive."
 The article also reported that Foodfight! had been "seized upon by Internet purveyors of bad cinema".
 One such Internet critic was Nathan Rabin of The A.V.
 Club, who included the film in his My World of Flops column, describing it as "one of those fall-of-civilization moments" and "This is the kind of movie so unbelievably, surreally and exquisitely terrible that you want to share it with the rest of the world.
 I was put on earth to suffer through abominations like Foodfight! so that society as a whole might benefit from my Christ-like sacrifice."
 Meanwhile, a review in Esquire described it as "The Room, rendered in horribly sharp polygons" and Hollywood News called it "by far the crappiest piece of crap I have ever had the misfortune to watch".
 Likewise, critic Tim Brayton described it as "the absolute ugliest animated feature that has ever been released by something resembling an actual animation studio ... one of the very worst movies I have ever seen."
 In 2024, Collider described it as the "absolute worst [movie] of the 21st century, without any real competition."
 Digital Trends, Time Out, Fotogramas, Mental Floss, and MSN have since included Foodfight! in their worst film lists.
 Rebecca Hawkes of The Daily Telegraph described Foodfight! as "the worst animated children's film ever made", while IndieWire, Comic Book Resources and Screen Rant have each described it as being one of the worst animated films ever made.